microsoftgraph/group-membership-management/README.md

                                 -RepoPath "<RepoPath>"
         * Use `"env"` for `<SourceEnvironmentAbbreviation>` and the absolute path to your private repositoty for `<RepoPath>`.
     * This command will go into each of the `parameters` folders and copy and rename the `parameters.env.json` file to `parameters.<EnvironmentAbbreviation>.json`.
 These new parameter files will be used to by the ARM templates to deploy the resources of the new environment.
+    * You may create an AAD Group and provide the values for sqlAdministratorsGroupId and sqlAdministratorsGroupName in [your param file](/Infrastructure/data/parameters).

 ### To remove a GMM environment: